saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 the public key in $HOME/.ssh/id_rsa.pub will be injected in the guest, so that you will be able to log on from the host via ssh.

 To have a static IP configured, I added some hacking in the runcmd section in the user-data file.
-Maybe there is a way to express that I want NM_CONTROLLED to no and ONBOOT to yes via the network section in the meta-data file above, but it did not work.
+Maybe there is a way to express that I want NM_CONTROLLED to no and ONBOOT to yes via the network section in the meta-data file above ?
+But it did not work.
 The commands ifdown/ifup in the runcmd section come from red-hat documentation (workaround for a bug ?).
-But if you don't need a static IP, remove the network-interfaces section from meta-data and remove lines from section runcmd below (all lines except the first, i.e. keep the remove of cloud-init), remove also the DNS and resolv_conf settings.
+If you don't need a static IP, remove the network-interfaces section from meta-data and remove lines from section runcmd below (all lines except the first, i.e. keep the remove of cloud-init), remove also the DNS and resolv_conf settings.

 Of course adapt the hostname to your need, in this example it is pg01